 Business intelligence and data analytics

-What are the different types of MSPs?
+What are the main types of managed service providers?

-Managed IT services providers may offer fully managed or co-managed solutions, where they work with in-house IT teams to manage a company’s IT infrastructure and strategy.
+Managed IT services providers may offer fully managed or comanaged solutions, where they work with in-house IT teams to manage a company’s IT infrastructure and strategy.
 And they may focus on one technology (pure-play MSPs) or include third-party services and solutions from other providers (hybrid MSPs).
 Some common types of MSPs include:

 MSSPs specialize in providing their customers with end-to-end managed IT security services.
 This ranges from vulnerability scanning and managing corporate firewalls to 24/7 network monitoring and management.
 The move to hybrid and remote workforces has led to increased security risks.
 Working with an MSSP can help companies to reinforce and enhance their security infrastructure against cyber threats.